ibm-ecosystem-engineering/envizi-workshop-2024/README.md

 ## Note :

-1. The files referred in the lab are available in the shared folder with the same directory structure.
+1. The template Excel files mentioned in the labs are available in the shared Box folder with the same directory structure.
+Get the Box folder link from your instructor.